 Looks natural, even homemade, doesn’t it?
 Something a very health conscious individual might put together in a kitchen.
 I’ve already addressed the topic of raw cosmetics in Raw Cosmetics: Is it Possible?

 There are some big labeling violations in this list.
 Note that when an ingredient is essentially identical with a plant part, you must list the species name in Latin, whether or not you list it by common name.
 Why?
 Because common names vary, applying across cultures and languages to different plants.
 Next, note that organic, by itself, means nothing special, legally speaking.
 Only Certified Organic does.
 For more information about the difference this one word makes, read Difference Between Organic and Certified Organic.

 The list contains other errors as well.
 After Aloe vera must appear the term extract or juice…the word antioxidant in “antioxidant extracts of rosemary and sage” should not be present in the list of the ingredients, but rather is placed there only as a buzzword to sound scientific.

 If there's Water, there Must Be a Preservative

 But lets get to the BIG problem.
 If there is water (and it’s the first and so should be the most prevalent ingredient on the list), there must be a preservative.
-When we were formulating Your Right to Be Beautiful Facial Cream, inspired by such labels, I insisted that our cosmetic chemists also try not using any preservatives.
+When we were formulating Beautiful on Raw Facial Cream, inspired by such labels, I insisted that our cosmetic chemists also try not using any preservatives.
 At first they argued with me, but I was adamant and against their better judgment they yielded to my insistence.
 The longest shelf life we were able to achieve without preservatives was just 1 week.
 After that period a nasty looking mold would start to grow!
 In order to have any kind of shelf life, a beauty product must have ‘full spectrum’ preservatives, meaning effective against bacteria, yeast and mold all at the same time.

 Key Ingredients Not Listed